-- The law of 10 November 2009 on payment services, on the activity of electronic money institution and settlement finality in payment and securities settlement systems, transposes the European Directive on the subject matter.
-It provides for numerous derogatory rules which must compulsory be followed. - A company may also fall into the scope of the law of 5 April 1993 on the financial sector which determines the rules applicable to professionals of the financial sector, such as investment companies or private portfolio managers.
+- The law of November 10th 2009 on payment services, on the activity of electronic money institution and settlement finality in payment and securities settlement systems, transposes the European Directive on the subject matter.
+It provides for numerous derogatory rules which must compulsory be followed - A company may also fall into the scope of the law of April 5th 1993 on the financial sector which determines the rules applicable to professional of the financial sector, such as investment companies or private portfolio managers.

 In each case, the additional rules will mainly compel the company to follow specific and more rigorous provisions in particular regarding corporate capital and governance.
 These additions necessarily impact the drafting of the articles of association and the incorporation process.
-Therefore, it is vital to work with professionals who have a real experience with these matters.
-BSP can assist you through the entire process.
+Therefore, it is vital to work with professionals having a genuine experience on these matters.
+BSP has extensive experience and can assist you through the entire process.

-Besides, your company, before being officially incorporated, must usually go through an authorisation procedure with the Commission de surveillance du secteur financier (CSSF) which is the Luxembourg financial supervisory authority.
-Such procedure typically involves discussions and meetings with the CSSF as well as careful drafting of articles of association and of the application required to get the formal financial authorisation.
-This can be a time-consuming process if the initial application is not up to scratch.
+Besides, your company, before being officially incorporated, must usually go through an authorisation procedure with the Commission de surveillance du secteur financier (CSSF) which is the Luxembourg supervisory authority.
+Such procedure typically involves discussions and meetings with the CSSF as well as careful drafting of articles of association and of the application required to get the formal authorisation to perform the envisaged activities.
+It can be reasonably quick but also a time consuming process when mistakes are made in the initial application.

-We have been working on incorporation of companies subject to these specific provisions and guided clients through the CSSF approval procedure for many years and we know how to ensure that the process will be swift and efficient for you.
+We have been working on incorporation of companies subject to these specific provisions and guided clients through the agreement procedure for many years and we know how to ensure that the process will be swift and peaceful for you.